-9.7.1 The NPPF requires the effects of all forms of flood risk, both to and from the Proposed Development, are considered within the FRA.
-There should be demonstration of how these should be managed so that the development remains safe throughout its lifetime, taking into account climate change.
+- 9.7.1 The NPS requires the effects of all forms of flood risk, both to and from the Proposed Development, are considered within the FRA.
+There should be demonstration of how these should be managed so that the development remains safe throughout its lifetime, taking into account current climate change predictions. - 9.7.2 This section discusses these potential risks in relation to tidal, fluvial, surface water runoff, groundwater and man-made/artificial sources.